 Alcohol withdrawal can also cause both anxiety and panic attacks.

-Even if you aren’t abusing alcohol, you may suffer negative mental health consequences.
+Even if you aren’t misusing alcohol, you may experience negative mental health consequences.

 Alcohol alters levels of serotonin, a neurotransmitter linked to anxiety.
 So while you may feel relaxed while sipping a cocktail, you might feel more anxious the next day, even if you only have one or two drinks.